Public Health Agency of Canada: History

-Innovative bicameral management structure (2014)
+Changes towards a bicameral management structure (2014)

 In the November 2014 omnibus budget bill, the 28th Canadian Ministry of Stephen Harper decided to reorganise the management structure of PHAC.
 Whereas formerly the deputy civil servant charged with the operation of the PHAC was identical to the CPHO, the omnibus budget bill instituted a parallel Presidential structure to govern the organisation that then could be staffed by non-medical and non-scientific personnel.
 The NDP health critic said at the time that: "To bury it in an omnibus bill says to me that they don't want people to know about it and they don't want questions," while Health Minister Rona Ambrose said that "the idea for the new structure came from the agency itself."

 Official languages is a question of public health (2016)

-On 28 September 2016, the Commissioner of Official Languages (at the time Graham Fraser) told the Executive Committee of the PHAC that "official languages leadership is also a question of public health" in a speech authorized by President Siddika Mithani.
+On 28 September 2016, the Commissioner of Official Languages (at the time Graham Fraser) told the executive committee of the PHAC that "official languages leadership is also a question of public health" in a speech authorized by President Siddika Mithani.